kaiwren/WrestDemo/README.markdown

 # WrestDemo #

-This is very simple demonstration application for Wrest (https://github.com/kaiwren/wrest).
+This is very simple demonstration application for [Wrest][1].
 Wrest is an easy-to-use, object oriented Ruby HTTP/REST client library.

-Check out the live app running at http://wrestdemo.heroku.com
+Check out the live app running at [http://wrestdemo.heroku.com][2]

 ----------